History of British Football: TV Coverage & Punditry

 Jimmy Hill had been a professional footballer with Fulham.
 But made his name as a successful manager at Coventry City (1961-1967), revitalising the club.
 Getting them from the third into the first division.
 When surprisingly, Hill quit Coventry, ITV snapped him up as Head of Sport at London Weekend Television.
 Using the latest technology such as action replay and slow-motion machines, to a growing public in ‘The Big Match’ on Sunday afternoons.
 “He would take a couple of minutes to examine a passage of play, then explain why a move was important,” said his colleague and co-presenter Brian Moore.
 “People were saying, ‘I didn’t realise that’.
 In five minutes within the programme the old boy changed the whole emphasis of football on television.”

 Hill was an excellent self-publicist and extrovert.
 In September 1972, while a spectator at the Arsenal v Liverpool game for ‘The Big Match’, the linesman got injured.
 Jimmy at a moments notice offered his services to replace him, so the match could continue.
-This heroic act made great TV coverage the next day on the programme and headlines in the newspapers.
-(For full story click here)
+This heroic act made great TV coverage the next day on the programme and headlines in the newspapers. (full story)

 Video: clips of Jimmy Hill’s football analysis on ‘The Big Match’